Ashu-hub/All-About-Java/SpringBootInterviewQuestions.md

 	There are five types of Advice namely: Before, After, Around, AfterThrowing and AfterReturning

 - IOC -  Inversion of control-
- 	IoC inverts the flow of control as compared to traditional control flow, to achieve loose coupling.Here, controls refer to any additional responsibilities a class has, other than its main responsibility
+ 	IoC inverts the flow of control as compared to traditional control flow, to achieve loose coupling.
+Here, controls refer to any additional responsibilities a class has, other than its main responsibility
 	Like in Spring it means giving the **control of creating and instantiating the spring beans to the Spring IOC container. ** and the only work the developer does is configuring the beans in the spring xml file.